 - Stick with Safe-guard® or Panacur®, as they are safe and labeled for pregnant animals.
-They cover round, hook, whip and tape worms as well as giardia.
+They cover roundworms, hookworms, whipworms and tapeworms as well as giardia.

 - Do not use praziquantel or tapeworm medications on a pregnant mom!
 They cause abortions in 20% of late gestation cases.
 While they do not hurt the embryos, they make mom cramp and send her into early labor.

 Almost all dewormers are okay for babies, with a few caveats.

 - There is no reason to use tapeworm medications on puppies; stop the fleas on the babies, and you will stop the tapeworms.